jengel3/InstaBetter/README.md

 ### Release 1.3.1
 * Submit the correct version to BigBoss

+### Release 1.3.2
+* Codebase cleanup
+* Make it possible to access native Instagram share sheet on own posts
+* Change save and share buttons to activate on inside touch events

 ## Building
 * Setup [theos](http://iphonedevwiki.net/index.php/Theos/Setup) on your system.
 * Adjust the ```theos``` symlink to match the path to your installation.